wisac/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword : hides the word "bin" from the output of the content of files to the screen
-18-letteronly: displays only words begining with letters 19-AZ : replaces A and c from input with Z and e
+18-letteronly: displays only words begining with letters 19-AZ : replaces A and c from input with Z and e 20-hiago : removes letters C and c from input